GDayDigitalNomads/GDayDigitalNomads.github.io/_posts/2017-07-06-vietnam-biking.md

 # slug is for URL and comments.
 Don't change once comments are committed
 slug: "buying a bike in vietnam"
 title: "Buying a bike in Vietnam"
+alt-title: 'The pitfalls, pros and cons.'
 description: An article for newbie bikers, sharing my research and experience about all the benefits and pitfalls of buying a bike and biking around Vietnam.
 author: Audrey Cassim
+theme: dark
 categories: ['Travel', 'Asia', 'Vietnam']
-tags: ['Featured', 'Travel', 'Vietnam', 'Adventure', 'Motorbike', 'Biking Tours', 'Honda Win']
+tags: ['Travel', 'Vietnam', 'Adventure', 'Motorbike', 'Biking Tours', 'Honda Win']
 comments: true
 images:
   - type: fullwidth